cam39porter/tangle/docs/tangle-one-pager/one-pager.md

 > Receive valuable analysis on your Tangle

-* Visually explore clusters of thoughts
+* Find new connections between clusters of thoughts

-* See the path of thoughts that lead to an idea
+* Discover the path of thoughts that lead to an idea

-* Surface old thoughts related to new thinking
+* Resurface old thoughts related to new thinking